New train and tram orders

 Project status

-Project planning and community engagement is underway on the new tram maintenance and stabling facility.
+Early works are underway on the new tram maintenance and stabling facility.

 Local jobs